ralphgonz/spotify-pl-convert/README.md

 # Spotify Playlist Converter

-Python program to read a 'local' playlist (such as one imported from iTunes) and convert it to a playlist of Spotify song IDs.
-This can then be bulk-liked by dragging to your Liked Songs list in the Spotify app.
+Python program to read a 'local' playlist (such as one imported from iTunes) and convert it to a playlist of existing Spotify song IDs, so you can:

+1. Share the playlist publicly and/or play it on devices missing the local song files
+2. Bulk-like all songs in the playlist by dragging to your Liked Songs list in the Spotify app

 ### Prerequisites